• Skip to primary navigation

 Yes, they are a British invention during the Victorian era.
 It became popular to serve for the first course at afternoon tea, before scones and sweets.

 Make Ahead: It's best to make them no more than 1 to 3 hours in advance because the water in the cucumbers can make the bread go soggy.
-If they are in the fridge too long, the bread will dry out and they will taste stale.
+Also, if they are in the fridge too long, the bread will dry out and they will go stale.

-Leftovers: It's best to make up goodie bags for your guests to take home with them.
-This way there will be no waste.
+Leftovers: If you happen to have leftovers, it's best to make up goodie bags for your guests to take home.
 Cucumber sandwiches taste best when eaten the same day.

 Freeze: Unfortunately, cucumber sandwiches don't freeze well.